somsubhra88/Obsidian-Vault/Office/Simulation Results of Thompson Sampling.md

 - Bernoulli Environment - Produces success(1) or failure(0) with some probability
 - Fractional Reward Environment - Produces success values ranging from 0 to 1 and failure(0) with a certain probability

+Theoretically, regrets for all the standard algorithms is asymptotically converges